ChrisCantoni/weekend-salary-calculator/README.md

 The calculator required a form to collect an employee's first name, last name, ID, job title, and annual salary, submit that form and then append the submitted data in the DOM to an employee table below the form.
 The calculator also needed a way to remove each employee's entry from the table, as well as displaying the monthly salary and updating the monthly salary as employees were added or removed.

-I created a separate js file with an array of employees to pre-populate I also added a confirmation window pop-up whenever an employee is selected for deletion.
+I created a separate .js file with an array of employees to pre-populate, primarily to make testing easier, but also for fun!

+I also added a confirmation window pop-up whenever an employee is selected for deletion, which felt like a necessary part of the UX for any employee removal program.

 ## Screen Shot